among/fusus/fusus/docs/about/tech.md

 However, it turned out to be very difficult to tweak those parameters in such a way that the lines came out right in all cases.
-Either we missed out the peaks of short lines, or we were overwhelmed with strongish secondary peaks.
+Either we missed out the peaks of short lines, or we were overwhelmed with strong-ish secondary peaks.

 That's why we needed to correct for line length.
 The straightforward idea is to examine every horizontal pixel line and determine its first and last